nabihach/FD_CFD_extraction/README.md

 We have also provided several CSV files as test data.

+This code was used in the following work:
+"Automatic Discovery of Functional Dependencies and Conditional Functional
+Dependencies: A Comparative Study" (link: https://cs.uwaterloo.ca/~nasghar/848.pdf)

 ##Running the code

 To run tane.py on a particular csv file (e.g. adult.csv), execute the following command in your terminal: